-In general, the term disability is often used to describe a physical or mental challenge.
-This could be a bump in life that can be managed or a mountain that creates serious changes and loss.
+In general, the term disability is often used to describe an ongoing physical challenge.
+This could be a bump in life that can be well managed or a mountain that creates serious changes and loss.
 Either way, this term should not be used to describe a person as weaker or lesser than anyone else!
 Every person has a purpose, special uniqueness and value, no matter what hurdles they may face.

 In addition, just because a person has a disability, does not mean they are disabled.
-Many living with physical or mental challenges are still active in their work, sports or hobbies.
+Many living with these challenges are still fully active in their work, families, sports or hobbies.
 Some with disabilities are able to work full or part time, but struggle to get through their day, with little or no energy for other things.
-On the other hand, others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and/or need assistance with their care.
+Others are unable to maintain gainful or substantial employment due to their disability, have trouble with daily living activities and/or need assistance with their care.